 In my blog post How can Sales 2.0 webinars, presentations and virtual conferences evolve beyond the 1.0 style?
 I pointed to web.alive as an immersive Internet experience, that with its 3D voice (spatial audio) allows for collaboration in virtual worlds right within your browser.
-Now, there are three new videos about it on YouTube.
-As you can see all you need is to install a browser plug-in (just like you need a browser plug-in to see Adobe PDFs) and then it works best with a stereo-headset.
+All you need is to install a browser plug-in (just like you need a browser plug-in to see Adobe PDFs) and then it works best with a stereo-headset.

-These three videos show an example for one out of the three main markets web.alive targets – assisted eCommerce or lets call it social shopping.
-To experience this yourself go to www.lenovo.com/elounge
+An example for one out of the three main markets web.alive targets is assisted eCommerce or lets call it social shopping.

 web.alive is also targeting the education vertical for eLearning / distance education and the third target market is of course online collaboration.